A journal for the inner life

 Years of journaling, brought with you.

 Already keep a journal in Day One or Diarly?
 Import it, and Dayspring hands you a look back at last month — and last year — on your very first day.
+The Lamp and the Ascent both light up from your own history.
 Nothing starts from scratch.

 Day OneDiarlyMarkdown